The Best Podcast Equipment Guide for 2024

 A shock mount attaches to the microphone and suspends it so that vibrations and bumbs don't cause noise to get into your recording.
 Without a shock mount you will hear thuds and bumbs as people like to move around while recording.

-Headphones for podcasting
+Studio Monitoring Headphones for Podcasters

 In order to monitor your recording, you need to use a good set of headphones.
 You can use earbuds but you won’t get the same quality isolation of sound to monitor clearly.